Tag Archives: cantillon

 My rating: 4

-Appearance: A hazy red grape wine colour with a thin pinkish head that had a lasting cover and some nice lacing.
+Appearance: A slightly hazy ruby red colour with a one finger pinkish head that dissipated quickly to nothing, while leaving no lacing.